-So… you’re thinking about buying a ukulele?
+You’re thinking about buying a ukulele?
 We say that you should just DO IT!
 You won’t look back, as it’s a fun, sociable and portable instrument.
-In the first instance, we don’t recommend spending lots of money, however, do avoid really cheap ukuleles.
+In the first instance, we don’t recommend spending lots of money, however, we would recommend that you avoid really cheap ukuleles.
 They won’t hold their tune, so you’ll be annoyed as you’ll essentially have an unplayable instrument.
-Ashton’s, Spongebob’s, Makala basics, and those awful ones they sell at Argos are ones I’d generally avoid.
-Makala, Stagg, Lanakai are decent starter ukes.
+Ashton’s, Spongebob’s, Makala basics, and those awful ones they sell at Argos are ones we’d generally avoid.
+Makala, Stagg, Lanakai and Mahalo are decent starter ukes.
 They come with good quality strings (more on this later) and they’ll hold their tune when you’ve bedded them in (tuned them consistently each day for a week).
+In order to tune up, you’ll also need a ukulele tuner.

 How much should I spend?

 On your first ukulele, I don’t recommend spending a lot of money.
 A little bit like a car, when you’re learning you might have a few bumps.
-Also, until you know for sure that you love it, you don’t want to spend a fortune.
-You can buy a cheap ukulele for about £30.
-You can definitely spend more, and, if you have musical experience and know you’ll stick with it, then do that, but if you have no musical experience and you don’t know if you’ll play for a few years, then just get a basic ukulele that sounds good.
+Also, until you know for sure that you love it, I wouldn’t spend a fortune.
+You can buy a cheap ukulele for about £30-50.
+You can definitely spend more, and, if you have musical experience and know you’ll practice and stick with it, then do that, but if you have no musical experience and you don’t know if you’ll play for a few years, then it might be advisable to grab a basic ukulele that sounds good.

 Here are a couple of brands that we recommend.